-- 1. If inborn, consider contacting risk management. - 2.
-In cases requiring transfer to the PICU, including need for ECMO due to PPHN, please provide a copy of this protocol for the PICU team.
-Cooling may be continued while the infant is on ECMO. - a Have Blanketrol set-up in PICU PICU staff are more comfortable with Blanketrol and this limits the transfer of equipment between units - b Keep infant on Arctic Sun until moment of transfer to PICU then remove Arctic Sun blanket from the bed just preceding movement to PICU - c Limit amount of time in transfer (which is already being done given illness of patient) - d This process can be used in reverse for neonates returning from PICU while still cooling
+- 1. If inborn, consider contacting risk management. - In cases requiring transfer to the PICU, including need for ECMO due to PPHN, please provide a copy of this protocol for the PICU team.
+Cooling may be continued while the infant is on ECMO.

-REWARMING

-After completion of 72 hours of whole body cooling
+REWARMING After completion of 72 hours of whole body cooling

 - The Arctic Sun will gradually increase the infant's core body temperature by ~0.5°C per hour.
 The goal temperature set on the Arctic Sun will be 36.5°C to ensure core body temperature reaches 36.5°C. This should take 6-7 hours to achieve. - 2.
 During rewarming: - a.
 Record esophageal and skin temperatures every 30 minutes until goal temperature is achieved. - b.
 Record HR, RR, and BP every 2 hours until goal temperature is achieved. - 3.
 Once goal temperature of 36.5°C is achieved: - c.
 Transition to "Normothermia" setting on Arctic Sun for 24h.
 Radiant warmer should remain off during the 24h of normothermia.
-NOTE: This step can be omitted or ended early if the Arctic Sun is needed for another patient. - d.
+NOTE: This step can be omitted or ended early if the Arctic Sun is needed for another patient or if this is prohibitive to obtaining an MRI.
+It is also acceptable to allow infants to be taken off the mattress for skin-to-skin with close monitoring of temperature to avoid large fluctuations. - d.
 Vital signs should be obtained every 3 hours. - e.
 Monitor esophageal temperature for another 4 hours, recording temperature every 30 minutes for the first hour then every hour for the final 3 hours. - 4.
 Obtain the following LABS 6 hours after rewarming has started, even if rewarming is not completed. - a.
 Chem 7 (including glucose) - b.
 CBC - c.
 Coagulation Studies (PT, PTT, INR, Fibrinogen) - d.
 ABG with lactate - 5.
 If the hemodynamic status becomes unstable or the infant has seizures, consider slower rewarming.